 We’ve even seen this happen with current employees too.
 As soon as the company shows that it’s absolutely committed to improving employee engagement by taking action on employee feedback and empowering employees to take some of the responsibility for engagement on themselves, the employees who don’t want to be engaged leave, making room for fresh employees who want more from their jobs than just payment for their presence!

 Bonus tip: When considering a potential hire at Engagement Multiplier, we invite current team members with roles that will be impacted by the new hire into the interview process.
 They help find the right fit, not just for the job, but for the team.
-We also ask our last round of candidates to take the Kolbe A™ Index to for insights into their strengths, how they approach productivity and how they solve problems so we can balance our teams based on strengths and weaknesses.
+We also ask our last round of candidates to take the Kolbe A™ Index for insights into their strengths, how they approach productivity and how they solve problems so we can balance our teams based on strengths and weaknesses.

 Improve employee relations